santosh-sambhavani/DSA/interview-patterns/shortest-path.md

 ```

 ![](https://assets.leetcode.com/uploads/2019/09/20/1558_ex1.png)

-1514.
+Leetcode 1514.
 Path with Maximum Probability
 Input: n = 3, edges = [[0,1],[1,2],[0,2]], succProb = [0.5,0.5,0.2], start = 0, end = 2
 Output: 0.25000
 Explanation: There are two paths from start to end, one having a probability of success = 0.2 and the other has 0.5 * 0.5 = 0.25.